leilafi/dbt-test-tools/README.md

 $ cd dbt-tools

 # Install dependencies
-$ yarn
+$ npm i

-$ Create a table.sql under DBT-TOOLS
+Create a table.sql under DBT-TOOLS

-$ Copy the table description from Snowflake to table.sql
+Copy the description of the table which you want to generate tests for from Snowflake to table.sql

 # Generate tests
 $ node schema-test-generator.js